siyaagarwal25/siyaagarwal25/README.md

-# About Me
+## About Me
--Computer Science & Engineering Student at NSUT,Delhi -Passionate about Data Science, Machine Learning and Gen-AI -Upcoming Product Engineer Intern at Sprinklr -Successfully concluded a SDE internship at Kyndryl
+- Computer Science & Engineering Student at NSUT,Delhi
+- Passionate about Data Science, Machine Learning and Gen-AI
+- Upcoming Product Engineer Intern at Sprinklr
+- Successfully concluded a SDE internship at Kyndryl